Booligoosh/codetheweb.blog/_posts/2017-12-02-css-advanced-background-images.md

 ![Now the white background has been replaced with orange][color-and-img]

 ## Conclusion
 Okay, there we go!
-You've just learnt a bunch of cool stuff that you can do with background images, and these properties come in handy very often.
+You've just learned a bunch of cool stuff that you can do with background images, and these properties come in handy very often.
 If you have any feedback or need any help, [hit me up in the comments][comments].

 Also if you liked this article, I'd love it if you [shared it][share] or signed up [to the newsletter][newsletter].
 It takes a lot of time and effort to make a blog (25,000 words and counting), and I'd really appreciate if you did one (or both!) of those things.